 The championship brought about the long awaited promotion to the Ryman League.
 The first year in the Ryman League (2007-2008) started shakily but an excellent end to the season brought us into mid table and respectability with chairman Tony Rouse stepping aside and Joe Brownett taking the reins as chairman once again.
 After a difficult start to the second season it was a mirror image of the previous year as we found ourselves again in the lower reaches of mid table.

 The following five seasons saw a number of managerial changes with the side always providing a sprint finish to the season to ensure survival.
-Ex referee Gary Johnson became chairman at the start of the 2012-2013 season.
-Jim and Danny Ward took over as the management team from Nicky Southall at the start of the 2014-2015 season and produced the club’s best position in the league, finishing in eighth place.
+Ex referee Gary Johnson became chairman at the start of the 2012-13 season.
+Nicky Southall led the team to the last 32 of the FA Trophy in 2013-14, including memorable wins at Carshalton Athletic and Hendon before losing 2-1 to Ebbsfleet United in front of 742 supporters at the Belmont Ground.
+Jim and Danny Ward took over as the management team from Nicky Southall at the start of the 2014-15 season and produced the club’s best position in the league, finishing in eighth place.
 The Wards moved back to manage Ramsgate after just one year and the whole of the season 2015-16 was one of constant change with managers and players coming and going.
 Chairman Gary Johnson then stepped down and Joe Brownett once again was the safe pair of hands to settle the club down.
-Scott Porter was then appointed manager in an attempt to avoid relegation, but despite some encouraging results it was not to be and the club dropped back to the Southern Counties East Football League and now begin the task of rebuilding once again.
+Scott Porter was appointed manager in an attempt to avoid relegation, but despite some encouraging results it was not to be and the club dropped back to the Southern Counties East Football League.

 Thanet League Champions 1908/09, 1909/10, 1910/11

 Canterbury Charity Cup 1926/27

 New Brompton League 1927/28, 1928/29, 1933/34, 1934/35

 Kent League Division Two 1933/34, 1949/50